suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 works well on constrained devices with XIP flash memory.

 The SUIT manifest in diagnostic notation (with line breaks added for readability) is shown below.
-Line numbers and additional notes (see /!!! text !!!/ ) have been inserted to provide further information about the manifest processing.

 ~~~
 {::include examples/suit-manifest-aes-kw.diag.signed}